Coco Dry Back

 Why would I want to try the dry-back method?

 But every time the coco coir dries-back and roots have to go searching for moisture and nutrients the plant is exercising, adapting and building resilience.
+This is a very important form of exercise to put your plants through.

 Other benefits of the dry-back method are: